zhukovdm/web-crawler/README.md

 | OpenAPI backend   | http://localhost:3001         |
 | GraphQL backend   | http://localhost:3002/graphql |
 | MySQL database    | http://localhost:3306/        |

+The deployment procedure uses healthchecks to ensure the components are started in an acceptable order. `MySQL` database could become available before the instance is initialized (see [init.sql](./database/init/init.sql) file).
+There is no clear approach in `Docker` how to postpone container start once all dependencies are healthy.
+An example of an early start is presented at [early-start.log](./tests/early-start.log).

 ## References